Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Simulation Results

-In this experiment, we consider a classification network trained on the Iris data set \citep{fisher1936use} with a test accuracy of $97\%$.
-The network has a single hidden layer, four inputs, and three outputs.
-We consider $10$ different nominal inputs $\bar{x}$ and corresponding uncertainty sets $\mathcal{X} = \{x\in\mathbb{R}^{n_x} : \|x-\bar{x}\|_\infty \le \epsilon\}$, where $\epsilon = 0.1$.
-In this setting, a negative optimal objective value of the robustness certification problem proves that no perturbation of $\bar{x}$ within $\mathcal{X}$ results in misclassification.
+In this experiment, we consider classification networks trained on three datasets: the Wisconsin breast cancer diagnosis dataset with $(n_x,n_z)=(30,2)$ \citep{dua_2017}, the MNIST handwritten digit dataset with $(n_x,n_z)=(784,10)$ \citep{lecun1998mnist}, and the CIFAR-10 image classification dataset with $(n_x,n_z)=(3072,10)$ \citep{krizhevsky2009learning}.
+The Wisconsin breast cancer dataset is characteristic of a real-world machine learning setting in which robustness guarantees are crucial for safety; a misdiagnosis of breast cancer may result in grave consequences for the patient under concern.
+Each neural network is composed of an affine layer followed by a $\relu$ hidden layer followed by another affine layer.
+For each network, we consider $15$ different nominal inputs $\bar{x}$ and corresponding uncertainty sets $\mathcal{X} = \{x\in\mathbb{R}^{n_x} : \|x-\bar{x}\|_\infty \le \epsilon\}$, where we choose a range of attack radii $\epsilon$.
+We also perform a sweep over the number of branching steps to use in the branch-and-bound certification scheme.
+Recall that a negative optimal objective value of the robustness certification problem proves that no perturbation of $\bar{x}$ within $\mathcal{X}$ results in misclassification.